There's something very special about an outdoor event or wedding when blues skies and sunshine can add that extra feel-good factor.

 We all have our fingers crossed for a lovely sunny day, but realistically it’s best to be prepared for all weather conditions.

-If it does rain, make sure there is adequate room within the structure for everything to take place indoors.
+If it does rain, make sure there's room for everything to take place indoors.
 For Spring or Autumn events where there may be a chill in the air, you could ask your marquee provider to supply heating.

-If your event falls in the middle of a heatwave, opt for a structure that has open sides so that the temperature inside the marquee doesn't get too stifling.
+If your event falls in the middle of a heatwave, opt for a structure that has open sides so that the temperature inside the marquee stays comfortable.

 Top Tip: If the weather is wet, it’s a nice touch to provide umbrellas for guests to use, especially if the toilets are located outside the main structure.